Meiosis: Prophase I arrest

 Female mammals and birds are born possessing all the oocytes needed for future ovulations, and these oocytes are arrested at the prophase I stage of meiosis.
 In humans, as an example, oocytes are formed between three and four months of gestation within the fetus and are therefore present at birth.
 During this prophase I arrested stage (dictyate), which may last for decades, four copies of the genome are present in the oocytes.
 The arrest of ooctyes at the four genome copy stage was proposed to provide the informational redundancy needed to repair damage in the DNA of the germline.
 The repair process used appears to involve homologous recombinational repair Prophase I arrested oocytes have a high capability for efficient repair of DNA damage, particularly exogenously induced double-strand breaks.
 DNA repair capability appears to be a key quality control mechanism in the female germ line and a critical determinant of fertility.

+Meiosis as an adaptation for repairing germline DNA

+Genetic recombination can be viewed as fundamentally a DNA repair process, and that when it occurs during meiosis it is an adaptation for repairing the genomic DNA that is passed on to progeny.
+Experimental findings indicate that a substantial benefit of meiosis is recombinational repair of DNA damage in the germline, as indicated by the following examples.
+Hydrogen peroxide is an agent that causes oxidative stress leading to oxidative DNA damage.
+Treatment of the yeast Schizosaccharomyces pombe with hydrogen peroxide increased the frequency of mating and the formation of meiotic spores by 4 to 18-fold.
+Volvox carteri, a haploid multicellular, facultatively sexual green algae, can be induced by heat shock to reproduce by meiotic sex.
+This induction can be inhibited by antioxidants indicating that the induction of meiotic sex by heat shock is likely mediated by oxidative stress leading to increased DNA damage.

 Occurrence

 In life cycles

-Meiosis occurs in eukaryotic life cycles involving sexual reproduction, consisting of the constant cyclical process of meiosis and fertilization.
-This takes place alongside normal mitotic cell division.
-In multicellular organisms, there is an intermediary step between the diploid and haploid transition where the organism grows.
+Meiosis occurs in eukaryotic life cycles involving sexual reproduction, consisting of the cyclical process of growth and development by mitotic cell division, production of gametes by meiosis and fertilization.
 At certain stages of the life cycle, germ cells produce gametes.
 Somatic cells make up the body of the organism and are not involved in gamete production.